Waterhorse928/Haiiroyume/README.md

-# Project-Labyrinth
+# Haiiroyume

  TL:DR: this is a game. it works sometimes.

- LABYRINTH is a rogue-like turn-based party-combat story game.
+ Haiiroyume is a rogue-like turn-based party-combat story game.
  Progress through the Labyrinth by defeating AI-controlled enemies.
  Defeated enemies can be recruited to your roster.
  Before each combat, draft a team of four characters from your roster to your party.